How to Trust Yourself Again After Letting Yourself Down

 Self trust is not the belief that you will never fail.
 It is not the certainty that you will always follow through, always make the right decision, always be the person you are trying to become.

 It is something quieter and more durable than that.
 It is the knowledge — built from evidence, not from hope — that when you make a commitment to yourself, you take it seriously.
 That when you fall short, you return without cruelty.
-That you can be relied upon, by yourself, to show up for what matters.

 This is different from perfection.
 It is possible even for women who have let themselves down many times.
 It is rebuilt not through grand gestures but through the accumulation of small moments of follow-through.